ArcBees/dev-site/site/src/main/markdown/gwtp/tutorials/index.md

 This will display a simple HTML Panel containing a "Hello World!".

 A great way to identify your HTML elements is to use the `ui:field="someField"` attribute.
-This will allow to get access to the element values and attributes from the View by using its UiField identifier.
+This will allow you to access the values and attributes of any HTML elements or widgets directly from the View.

 ```xml
 <ui:UiBinder xmlns:ui='urn:ui:com.google.gwt.uibinder'